How To Stay Safe When Travelling Solo

 As I mentioned earlier, if you decide to join a group tour most of the hassle of planning and organizing your trip is taken care of, but if you decide to travel solo there are a number of things you can do during the planning stage to keep you safe.

 Researching your destination is a smart move, will you need to organize a visa in advance?
 What type of visa will you need?
 Will you need proof of onward or return travel before entering a country?
 All these questions need to be researched and implemented before leaving for your chosen destination.
 I can imagine there would be nothing more frustrating than arriving abroad and not being allowed into your chosen country due to lack of planning!

 It is also wise to research your chosen destinations laws and customs to avoid landing yourself in a sticky situation that could have been avoided.

 When I travel solo I find the safest and more hassle free option is to plan my itinerary and book as much as I can in advance.
 This way I know I have my travel routes planned and transport booked, suitable accommodation ready for me when I arrive and will have enough time and money to enjoy all the the activities I have planned.
 I have, in the past decided to wing it and plan my trip as I go along for that added sense of freedom, and although it was exhilarating at times I also put myself in some dangerous situations….
 Arriving in some of the most dangerous cities in Central America late at night with no accommodation booked due to lack of planning….
 Not a great idea!

-One way to help you plan is by reading blogs or watching vlogs of travelers who have been to your destination previously.
+One way to help you plan is by reading blogs or watching vlogs of travellers who have been to your destination previously.
 They will often give handy tips on the safest routes to take, which accommodation they would recommend and safety points to look out for.
 You can also read reviews online for hotels, restaurants and activities and gauge whether they would be suitable.